Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): I/O-efficient Multi-variable Quantification

-The work in \cite{Soelvsten2022:TACAS} only covers simple BDD operations without any data-dependencies in its recursion, e.g.\ the \texttt{or}.
+Our previous work in \cite{Soelvsten2022:TACAS} only covers simple BDD operations without any data-dependencies in its recursion, e.g.\ the \texttt{or}.
 Yet, this does not cover the \texttt{exists} in \cref{fig:exists}, where the nested call to \texttt{or} on line 8 depends on the recursions from lines 4 and 5.

 To address this, we introduce the \emph{nested sweeping} framework.
-As shown in \cref{fig:nested_tandem,fig:nested_sweeps}, this wraps the algorithm(s) depicted in \cref{fig:tandem}: after transposing the input in an initial Apply sweep, a single \emph{outer} Reduce sweep accumulates the result of multiple \emph{inner} Apply--Reduce sweeps.
-More precisely, nested sweeping consists of the following four phases.
+As shown in \cref{fig:nested_tandem,fig:nested_sweeps}, nested sweeping wraps the algorithm(s) depicted in \cref{fig:tandem}: after transposing the input in an initial Apply sweep, a single \emph{outer} Reduce sweep accumulates the result of multiple \emph{inner} Apply--Reduce sweeps.
+For \texttt{exists}, the inner Apply is an \texttt{or} sweep.